tomdstanton/sideroscanner/README.md

 * Annotates IROMPs with accuracy, sensitvity and speed!
 * IROMP = **I**ron **R**egulated **O**uter **M**embrane **P**rotein

-* Aims to provide as much biologically relevent information as possible for downstream wet/dry-lab validation.
+* Aims to provide as much biologically relevant information as possible for downstream wet/dry-lab validation.

 *Why do we care about these proteins?*